OpenNMS-Archives/opennms-pmatrix/README.md

 opennms-pmatrix
 ===============

 Performance Matrix (pmatrix) Dashlet display for opennms dashboard.
 Shows a real time matrix of performance data

+For more information please see the wiki https://github.com/OpenNMS/opennms-pmatrix/wiki